ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/asp_net/identity.md

     .AddCookie("MyCookieAuth", options => {options.Cookie.Name = "MyCookieAuth"});
 ```

-- **AddAuthentication:** will tell ASP.NET to use which authentication service (MyCookieAuth) for authenticating the user
+- **AddAuthentication**: will tell ASP.NET to use which authentication service (MyCookieAuth) for authenticating the user
-- **AddCookie:** will tell ASP.NET to set the user data in where when we are authenticating the user with the MyCookieAuth authentication service
+- **AddCookie**: will tell ASP.NET to set the user data in where when we are authenticating the user with the MyCookieAuth authentication service
 - Another example

   ```csharp